anammSky/movie-app/README.md

 # Moive App

-Movie App created as part of Multiverce Apprentishiop Bootcamp
+Movie App created as part of Multiverse Apprenticeships Bootcamp

 ## DO FIRST